OpenMD/OpenMD/samples/graphene/README.md

 mpirun -np 4 openmd_MPI combined.omd
 ```

+### Example 2

+Another way in which graphene sheets can be generated is with an external tool called [NPG-Builder](https://github.com/crdrisko/nd-grad/tree/main).
+This program outputs `.omd` and `.inc` files for a periodic graphene sheet with given box dimensions.
+Files created with this tool can be found in the `graphene/npg` directory, which contains a number of nanoporous graphene sheets with pore sizes from 0 (`graphene/npg/graphene.omd`) to 28 (`graphene/npg/p28/p28.omd`) rings disrupted.

 ## Expected Output

 The report from this simulation should look similar to:

 ```
 ###############################################################################
 # Status Report:                                                              #